grange85/ahfow-www/_posts/2023-11-13-my-record-collection-086-damon-naomi-fortune.md

 <!--more-->

 I have seen Damon & Naomi play the film three times, the first at Cafe OTO in London in May 2014, then at Rough Trade East in April 2015, and finally in April 2016 in Berlin.
 All were lovely.
-And while the film doesn't have a strong narrative ... it does have a story that is [explained on Naomi's web site](https://www.naomivision.com/film).
+And while the film doesn't have a strong narrative... it does have a story that is [explained on Naomi's web site](https://www.naomivision.com/film).

 The album was released in March 2015 and I bought my copy for £16.19 from Norman Records.